chaseyb/100-days-of-code/log.md

 Continued to work on V2 of my Snake game.
 I figured out how to log high scores using Pickle.
 Still playing around with FPS and clock speed that scales when a user eats an apple.

 ### Day 11 & 12: October 20, 2020
-Day 11 & 12: #100daysofcode Finished version two of my Python Snake game!
+Finished version two of my Python Snake game!
 Biggest improvements with V2:

 - High scores save to local storage using Pickle
 - Scaleable FPS that increases when the user gets points